dietah/nut-http/README.md

 # nut-http
 A HTTP API that wraps output of the upsc command as a JSON output and serves it on an endpoint.
-Ment to be used in a Docker environment and dependent on `nut-upsd` to serve as data input.
+Meant to be used in a Docker environment and dependent on `nut-upsd` to serve as data input.

 ## Backstory
 Everybody knows what it feels like to set up a server or a Pi or a configuration for that matter with a tutorial, but once it crashes or you need to look into a problem later on you don't know what you did anymore.
 I'm used to working with a microservice based architecture at work, including Docker and Kubernetes and see the benefits of having something similar at home.